IBM/slack-wrench/packages/slackctl/README.md

 # slack.local.config.yaml
 version: v1.0

-# Id of the app to update.
+# Id of the app to apply.
 Can be found under `App ID` of your App Credentials
 id: AS7PZ4B2N

-# This token is needed to update your app.
+# This token is needed to apply your app.
 It should be kept secret and
 # will only be loaded from a local config or from the
 # environment variable SLACK_SESSION_TOKEN
 sessionToken: xoxs-###-###-###-###